Which? is proposing a pioneering partnership with the financial services industry to restore battered consumer confidence.

 Which? has now published a blueprint for new industry standards.
 If adopted, these could help consumers make informed choices, leading to better competition and restoration of confidence in the industry.

-‘At this critical time the industry should grasp with both hands the opportunity to build on other current initiatives to encourage people back to the financial products market.
+‘At this critical time, the industry should grasp with both hands the opportunity to build on other current initiatives to encourage people back to the financial products market.
 This is not only in the consumer interest, but the national economic interest too.’

 At the heart of the discussion paper are ideas for new standards by which companies will be judged.
 These include getting firms to publish records of how they handle complaints.

-The paper also examines new ways to represent consumer interests, for example establishing more consumer councils.
+The paper also examines new ways to represent consumer interests, for example by establishing more consumer councils.
 It calls for a move away from current commission-based selling tactics, where sales staff are rewarded by the volume of sales at the expense of customer care.